pranitastudent/Guju-FODMAP-CookBook/README.md

 </ul>

 <p> On mobile devices elements are stacked on top of each other as expected accordingly to the grid system.</p>

+### Testing the application on the development and production server.

+<p> All links were tested on the production and development server.
+All were found to be working.
+Alerts were tested and found to working.
+Users could register and login and add and edit recipes using the forms as expected.
+User added recipes were visible on both development and production servers.
+Google reCAPTCHA was found to working on the local and production server - Heroku as expected.
+Debug was set to False when on production server as a security measure.</p>

 ## Deployment